 Students must apply via an online application in order to be considered for receiving an HEERF grant.
 The school may have multiple rounds that students can apply for the grant, depending on the availability of grant funds.
-The first round of applications ended on Jun 22, 2020.
-The second round of applications opened as of July 20, 2020 and will close on August 21, 2020.
-Students who applied for the first HEERF grant round may still apply for additional HEERF grants in the second round.
+The second round of applications ended on Aug 21, 2020.
+The third round of applications opened as of September 28, 2020 and will close on October 30, 2020.
+Students who applied for prior HEERF grant rounds may still apply for additional HEERF grants in the third round.
 To apply for the HEERF grant of the current round, please click on the application link below.
 Please note, the application is only accessible when logged in with your school email account (i.e. your @student.scitech.edu email address).
 All students are encouraged to apply for the HEERF grant, including students who may be on an approved leave of absence.
 The following criteria must be met in order to apply for the HEERF Grant:

 - You must be considered an enrolled students as of the date you submit your application.